Beating The Odds: A Story About My Miniature Schnauzer, Milo Pt 1 of 2

 public.jpeg

-By 5 pm Milo’s started to become lethargic, like he was some where else.
-He clearly showing signs of something much more than a fear of storms or a upset stomach, His fur started to feel like straw, His vomit became more dense with mucus and clingy off his mouth.
-By 6:09 pm Milo wasn’t answering to his name at all, his vomiting was more frequent and much more foam and mucus in texture.
-Then by 7:39 pm His stool was pure blood, it started out with him releasing small bouts of this, within minutes, it was puddles, Milo got to the point where he barely could make it outside before each episode.
+By 5 pm, Milo began to become lethargic, as if he were somewhere else.
+He clearly showed signs of something much more than a fear of storms or an upset stomach.
+His fur started to feel like straw.
+His vomit became denser with mucus and clingy to his mouth.
+By 6:09 pm, Milo wasn’t answering to his name at all, his vomiting was more frequent, and much more foam and mucus in texture.
+Then by 7:39 pm, His stool was pure blood.
+It started with him releasing small amounts of this, and within minutes, it was a puddle.
+Milo got to the point where he could barely make it outside before each episode.

 1925250_764587383553621_1742319684_n as Smart Object-1.jpg